petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

 1. Enable or disable history for object entries.

    While enabled, Liferay keeps a history of entry events that you can view in the Audit application or via REST API calls.
-See [Auditing Object Definition Events](./auditing-object-definition-events.md).
+See [Auditing Object Events](./auditing-object-events.md).

 1. {bdg-link-primary}`[Beta Feature](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)` Enable or disable draft mode for object entries.